ainani/Python_Tricks_A_Buffet/ch02_patterns_for_cleaner_python/README.txt

 2.1.
 Covering Your A** With Assertions

- - You see, the proper use of assertions is to inform developers about unrecoverable errors in a program.
-Assertions are not intended to signal expected error conditions, like a File-Not-Found error, where a user can take corrective actions or just try again.
+ - Proper use of assertions is to inform developers about unrecoverable errors in a program.
+ - Assertions are not intended to signal expected error conditions, like a File-Not-Found error, where a user can take corrective actions or just try again.
-Assertions are meant to be internal self-checks for your program.
-They work by declaring some conditions as impossible in your code.
+ - Assertions are meant to be internal self-checks for your program.
+ - They work by declaring some conditions as impossible in your code.
 If one of these conditions doesn’t hold, that means there’s a bug in the program.
-If your program is bug-free, these conditions will never occur.
+ - If your program is bug-free, these conditions will never occur.
 But if they do occur, the program will crash with an assertion error telling you exactly which “impossible” condition was triggered.
-This makes it much easier to track down and fix bugs in your programs.
+ - This makes it much easier to track down and fix bugs in your programs.
 And I like anything that makes life easier—don’t you?
-For now, keep in mind that Python’s assert statement is a debugging aid, not a mechanism for handling run-time errors.
-The goal of using assertions is to let developers find the likely root cause of a bug more quickly.
-An assertion error should never be raised unless there’s a bug in your program.
+ - For now, keep in mind that Python’s assert statement is a debugging aid, not a mechanism for handling run-time errors.
+ - The goal of using assertions is to let developers find the likely root cause of a bug more quickly.
+ - An assertion error should never be raised unless there’s a bug in your program.